-- 402 / 1 Unemployed persons: by education and age group

-Broad age groups of the unemployed in the Czech Republic by educational attainment and by selected groups of education fields. - 403 / 1 Last CZ-NACE activity and occupation of unemployed persons: by educational attainment the Czech Republic as their highest educational attainment.
+- 402 / 1 Unemployed persons: by education and age group Broad age groups of the unemployed in the Czech Republic by educational attainment and by selected groups of education fields. - 403 / 1 Last CZ-NACE activity and occupation of unemployed persons: by educational attainment

-The selected industries and selected class of last job classification of the unemployed in
+The selected industries and selected class of last job classification of the unemployed persons.